 |38+" to 39"||3° Upright|

-There is an easy way to measure if your lie angle is correct on your irons.
+Here is an easy way to measure if your lie angle is correct on your irons.
 All you need is a Sharpie Permanent Marker.
 Draw a straight line on the back of the golf ball, and have it facing the clubhead.
-After you make impact the line will appear on the face.
+After you make impact the line will appear on the face (as shown in the picture).
 If it’s pointing towards the toe, then your club is too upright.
 If it’s pointing towards the heel, then it’s too flat.
 If the line is perpendicular to the grooves on the face, then your lie angle is correct.

 To assist our club fitting, please send a video of your swing.